jfrog/setup-jfrog-cli/README.md

        custom-server-id: my-server
  ```

-You can also use multiple configurations in the same workflow by providing a custom server ID for each configuration.
+You may also use multiple configurations in the same workflow by providing a custom server ID for each configuration.

-Alternating between configurations can be done by providing the `--server-id` options to JFrog CLI commands or by setting a default server using  `jf c use <server-id>`.
+Alternating between configurations can be done by providing the `--server-id` option to JFrog CLI commands or by setting a default server using  `jf c use <server-id>`.
 </details>

 ## JFrog Job Summary